rsyncOSX/RsyncUIdocs/content/post/Development.md

 The future of development on the Apple platform is SwiftUI.
 Not only by SwiftUI, but in companion with the other Swift and Objective-C frameworks.

+### My level of coding

+If you browse or fork my repositories please be aware of I am not a professional developer nor an expert on Swift.
+Both RsyncOSX and RsyncUI are projects to learn and keep learning.
+I try to follow common development paradigms and use the Swift and SwiftUI APIs as they are supposed to be used.
+I try to utilize all functions the Swift APIs offer and keep the code as small and clean as possible.

 ## Compile

 How to [compile RsyncUI](/post/compile/).

 ## Resources to learn SwiftUI and Combine

 There are a lot of resources to learn SwiftUI.
-Google, Stack Overflow, YouTube and GitHub are amongst the most used resources.
+Google, Stack Overflow, YouTube and GitHub are amongst the most used.
 I am also following a few blogs like:

 - [Paul Hudson´s Hacking With Swift](https://www.hackingwithswift.com/)
 - [John Sundell´s Swift by Sundell](https://swiftbysundell.com/)